 - 2 tablespoons finely sliced shallot

-- ¼ tsp freshly grated nutmeg, ground
+- ¼ teaspoon freshly grated nutmeg ground (optional)